 II.
-CYBER ELECTION INTERFERENCE AND THE PRINCIPLE OF NON-INTERVENTION IN THE INTERNAL AFFAIRS OF A STATE
+CYBER ELECTION INTERFERENCE AND THE PRINCIPLE OF NONINTERVENTION IN THE INTERNAL AFFAIRS OF A STATE

-Cyber election meddling can be defined as a cyber operation resulting in subtle campaigns of (dis)information7 aimed at influencing the electoral vote and its outcome through the spread of fake news with a view to affecting the political and institutional system of the target State.

-In this case, foreign intervention takes the form of activities that are more or less nuanced and not always attributable, undermining the correct formation of the will of the target State in the definition of its own government apparatus, its institutional structure and, consequently, the determination of its policies.
-This represents a potential violation of the principle of nonintervention in the internal affairs of a State, inasmuch as the electoral process is the highest and most significant moment of expression of domestic jurisdiction.
+Cyber election meddling can be defined as a cyber operation resulting in subtle campaigns of (dis)information.^[7] aimed at influencing the electoral vote and its outcome through the spread of fake news with a view to affecting the political and institutional system of the target state.
+In this case, foreign intervention takes the form of activities that are more or less nuanced and not always attributable, undermining the correct formation of the will of the target state in the definition of its own government apparatus; its institutional structure; and, consequently, the determination of its policies.
+This represents a potential violation of the principle of non-intervention in the internal affairs of a state, since the electoral process is the highest and most significant moment of expression of domestic jurisdiction.

-The principle of non-intervention is a principle of general international law 8 and has been constantly affirmed in the Resolutions of the United Nations General Assembly (UNGA)9 with particular reference to the "sovereign and inalienable right of a State freely to determine its own political [...] system, to develop its international relations [...] without outside intervention, interference, subversion, coercion or threat in any form whatsoever" 10, and also with specific reference to electoral processes ("the principle of [...] non-interference in the internal affairs of any State should be respected in the holding of elections")11.

-However, said principle has often been linked to the (more restricted) principle of the prohibition of the use of force, leading some scholars to sustain a substantial overlapping between them, as far as to consider the former as essentially absorbed by the latter12.
+The principle of nonintervention is a principle of general international law^[8] and has been constantly affirmed in the Resolutions of the United Nations General Assembly, [9] with particular reference to the "sovereign and inalienable right of a State freely to determine its own political...system, to develop its international relations...without outside intervention, interference, subversion, coercion or threat in any form whatsoever,"[10] and with specific reference to electoral processes ("the principle of...non-interference in the internal affairs of any State should be respected in the holding of elections").[11]
+However, said principle has often been linked to the (more restricted) principle of the prohibition of the use of force, leading some scholars to sustain a substantial overlap between them, as far as to consider the former as essentially absorbed by the latter.[12]

-The scope of the principle of non-intervention has been further examined by the International Court of Justice (ICJ) in the judgment Military and Paramilitary Activities in and against Nicaragua (Nicaragua v.
+The scope of the principle of nonintervention has been further examined by the International Court of Justice (ICJ) in the judgment Military and Paramilitary Activities in and against Nicaragua (Nicaragua v.
 United States of America).
-Therein, the Court clarified the notion of 'unlawful intervention', on the one hand by delimiting its extent to matters of the target State's domestic jurisdiction 13, and on the other hand by identifying the use of methods of coercion regarding these matters as its defining characteristic14.

-Therefore, in its statement, the Court identified in coercion - "which defines, and indeed forms the very essence of prohibited intervention" - the parameter to affirm the unlawfulness of an episode of interference.
-Although the ICJ has observed that said element is ipso facto subsistent in the case of use of force15, however it did not intend to reduce the hypothesis of coercive intervention exclusively to the use of force, which is albeit considered paradigmatic of the phenomenon.

-Nonetheless, by omitting further examples16, the Court did not contribute either to understanding how coercion can concretize under the threshold of the use of force or
+Therein, the court clarified the notion of "unlawful intervention," on the one hand by delimiting its extent to matters of the target state's domestic jurisdiction,[13] and on the other hand by identifying the use of methods of coercion regarding these matters as its defining characteristic.^[14] Therefore, in its statement, the court identified in coercion-"which defines, and indeed forms the very essence of prohibited intervention"-the parameter to affirm the unlawfulness of an episode of interference.
+Although the ICJ has observed that said element is ipso facto subsistent in the case of the use of force, [15] however, it did not intend to reduce the hypothesis of coercive intervention exclusively to the use of force, which is albeit considered paradigmatic of the phenomenon.
+Nonetheless, by omitting further examples, [16] the court did not contribute either to understanding how coercion can concretize under the threshold of the use of force or whether it is necessarily constituted by a wrongful act (or the threat of a wrongful act).[17]
+Therefore, the wording of Nicaragua does not seem to be particularly effective in identifying further hypotheses of coercive intervention falling below the threshold of art.

-6 M. N. Schmitt, "Virtual" Disenfranchisement: Cyber Election Meddling in the Grey Zones of International Law, Forthcoming in Chicago Journal of International Law, (2018), p.
-21; see also Tallinn Manual 2.0, supra, p.
-168

-7 Van De Velde, supra, p.
-8

-8 Military and Paramilitary Activities in and against Nicaragua (Nicaragua v.
-United States of America), Merits, International Court of Justice (ICJ), 27 June 1986, par.
-202; see also Corfu Channel Case (United Kingdom v.
-Albania); Merits; International Court of Justice (ICJ), 9 April 1949, par.
-35; Declaration on Rights and Duties of States, annexed to A/RES/374 (IV), Art.
-3

-9 See e.g. Declaration on the Inadmissibility of Intervention in the Domestic Affairs of States and the Protection of Their Independence and Sovereignty (A/RES/20/2131); Declaration on Principles of

-International Law concerning Friendly Relations and Co-operation among States in accordance with the Charter of the United Nations (A/RES/25/2625); Declaration on the Inadmissibility of Intervention and Interference in the Internal Affairs of States (A/RES/36/103); Respect for the principles of national sovereignty and non-interference in the internal affairs of States in their electoral processes (A/RES/50/172).

-10 A/RES/36/103, supra, Art.
-2(b)

-11 See A/RES/44/147 and A/RES/50/172

-12 B. Conforti, Diritto Internazionale, Naples (2015), p.
-270

-13 Nicaragua, supra, para.
-205: "A prohibited intervention must [...] be one bearing on matters in which each State is permitted, by the principle of State sovereignty to decide freely"

-14 Ibid.: "Intervention is wrongful when it uses methods of coercion in regard to such choices, which must remain free ones"

-15 Ibid.: "The element of coercion [...] is particularly obvious in the case of an intervention which uses force, either in the direct form of military action, or in the indirect form of support for subversive or terrorist armed activities within another State".

-16 The ICJ affirmed to outline only those aspects of the principle of non-intervention which were relevant to the solution of the dispute; see Nicaragua, supra, para.
-205 whether it is necessarily constituted by a wrongful act (or the threat of a wrongful act) 17.

-Therefore, the wording of Nicaragua does not seem to be particularly effective in identifying further hypotheses of coercive intervention falling below the threshold of Art.
 2(4) of the UN Charter, as is the case with the (dis)information campaigns which, by their very nature, do not involve the use of force.